Features

 We want the weekly calendar to display event data from an SQL Server database.
 First, we need to create our data model and data access layer using Entity Framework.

-Our model class will be called Event and it will define the basic calendar event properties:
+and it includes these basic calendar event properties:

 id